-Student Grants, Loans, and Scholarships Committee Reports to: College Assembly, which must approve major changes in guidelines and policies.
-Membership: Ex Officio: Vice President for Student Life (chair); Director of Student Financial Services (secretary); Registrar; Director of Enrollment Services; Dean of Men; Dean of Women.
+Student Grants, Loans, and Scholarships Committee

+Reports to: College Assembly, which must approve major changes in guidelines and policies.

+Ex Officio: Vice President for Student Life (chair); Director of Student Financial Services (secretary); Registrar; Director of Enrollment Services; Dean of Men; Dean of Women.

 Elected: Two teaching faculty; two students.

 Chair: Vice President for Student Life.
-Term: Four years.
-Frequency of Meetings: At least once per quarter.

-- > Establish and review institutional guidelines for awarding financial aid. - > Provide information about financial resources available to current and prospective students. - > Monitor the awarding of financial aid funds to students in accordance with established guidelines. - > Monitor the academic progress of financial aid recipients. - > Search for new sources of student financial aid.
+- ➤ Establish and review institutional guidelines for awarding financial aid. - > Provide information about financial resources available to current and prospective students. - > Monitor the awarding of financial aid funds to students in accordance with established guidelines. - > Monitor the academic progress of financial aid recipients. - > Search for new sources of student financial aid.